Patrice de MacMahon: Early career and service in Algeria

-On 31 December 1842, he was promoted to lieutenant-colonel at the 2nd Regiment of the French Foreign Legion 2ème R.E.L.E.
-In 1843, he assumed the functions of regimental commander, by replacing the ill holder, a command which he kept until 1845.
+On 31 December 1842, he was promoted lieutenant-colonel in the 2nd Regiment of the French Foreign Legion 2ème R.E.L.E.
+In 1843, he assumed the functions of regimental commander, when the incumbent was taken ill, and retained the command until 1845.

 MacMahon distinguished himself again during the battle of Chaab el-Gitta and the battle of Aïn Kebira on 14 October and 17 October 1844.

-Nominated to colonel in December 1845, he assumed the command of the 41st Line Infantry Regiment, garrisoned at Marnia.
+Promoted colonel in December 1845, he was assigned command of the 41st Line Infantry Regiment, garrisoned at Marnia.

-Since 1848, MacMahon was nominated at the head of the subdivision of Tlemcen, where he was designated as a général de brigade on 12 June of the same year.
+Since 1848, MacMahon was appointed head of the subdivision of Tlemcen, where he was promoted général de brigade on 12 June that same year.

 In 1849, he became a Commander of the Order of the Legion d'honneur, and served under General Aimable Pélissier, chief of the general staff of the Oran Province.